Kamran-Afzali/Kamran-Afzali.github.io/_posts/robust_regression.md

 That is, the response variable follows a normal distribution with mean equal to the regression line, and some standard deviation σ.
 Such a probability distribution of the regression line is illustrated in the figure below.

 The formulation of the robust simple linear regression Bayesian model is given below.
 We define a t likelihood for the response variable, y, and suitable vague priors on all the model parameters: normal for α and β, half-normal for σ and gamma for ν.

 <p align="center"> 𝑦 ~ 𝓣(𝛼 + 𝛽𝑥, 𝜎, 𝜈) </p>
 <p align="center"> 𝛼, 𝛽 ~ 𝓝(0, 1000) </p>
 <p align="center"> 𝜎 ~ 𝓗𝓝(0, 1000) </p>
 <p align="center"> 𝜈 ~ 𝚪(2, 0.1) </p>

+Below you can find R and Stan code for a simple Bayesian t-regression model with nu unknown.

 ### Conclusion